mhmdAljefri/mhmdaljefri.dev/content/blog/javascript-you-will-not-die-what-about-nodejs-and-deno.md

 ---
 title: JavaScript will not die, is NodeJS will?
-image: "/images/blog/deno-vs-node.jpg"
+image: "/blog/deno-vs-node.jpg"
 date: 2020-07-02
 draft: false
 ---

-as you see programming evolving daily so if you want to be a great developer in software industry you should have a knowladge and awareness of what's new things in your path and trying to be more compatible with.
-And choosing the right tools for your self, business and team.

-JavaScript is one of the most revolution in software industry especially on the web. there are a long stories around JavaScript and they will be longer.

-In this post I will share my ideas about JavaScript and reasons of it’s live Also I will talk alot about JavaScript Run-Time environment such NodeJS and Deno.
-I will not dive deeply on tech and programming hierarchy this post will be as simple as possible

-## The history of JavaScript.
+In the ever-evolving world of programming, keeping pace with the latest advancements is key to becoming a standout software developer.
+It's crucial to stay abreast of new technologies and trends while selecting the right tools for yourself, your business, and your team.

-In June 1997 Netscape raised the [JavaScript](https://en.wikipedia.org/wiki/JavaScript "JavaScript") as a **scripting language** of [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript "ECMAScript specification on wiki") specification.
-Over ECMAScript evolved with many and many editions shipped the best practices of writing front-end language and now it’s used in back-ends too. because of ECMAScript JavaScript will not die or it will live longer than anybody think.
+ [JavaScript](https://en.wikipedia.org/wiki/JavaScript "JavaScript") has been a game-changer in the software industry, particularly in web development.
+Its inception dates back to June 1997 when Netscape introduced it as a **scripting language**  within the [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript "ECMAScript specification on wiki") specification.
+Since then, ECMAScript has evolved significantly, shaping the best practices in frontend development and branching into backend systems.
+This evolution ensures JavaScript's longevity, securing its place in the industry.

 ![I'm alive](https://media.giphy.com/media/3ohze0LoTC1ZmCDKJW/giphy.gif)